 Sun damage is usually random and ill-defined around the borders of the spots.
-Melasma is usually very symmetrical with very defined borders.
-Melasma tends to happen in large patches and sun damage more so in smaller spots.
+Melasma is often very symmetrical with very defined borders.
+Melasma generally appears in large patches and sun damage is limited to smaller spots.

 How is the diagnosis of Melasma made?

-A physician can usually diagnose Melasma based upon the appearance of your skin.
-Your physician may want to examine your skin with a Wood’s Lamp to help with the diagnosis.
+A physician usually diagnoses Melasma based upon the appearance of the skin, however, your physician may use a Wood’s Lamp to help with the diagnosis.

 What is a Wood’s Lamp?

 A Wood’s Lamp is a handheld tool used to diagnose various skin conditions.
 It uses ultraviolet light to closely look at the skin.
 The test is done in a dark room, usually in a dermatologist’s office.
 The lamp is held about 4 to 5 inches away from the area of skin being examined, and will show any skin color changes.
 These changes are interpreted by a technician and the diagnosis is confirmed.